Tim-222/CHESSNode/Readme.md

 The CHESS node requires an API manager instance and UUDEX server to connect to and manage the participants / client endpoints.

-The application key (participant ID) for the CHESS node installation is obtained by registering a new application in the API manager and obtaining the corresponding application key,  from the /devportal of the API manager.
+The application key (participant ID) for the CHESS node installation is obtained by registering a new application in the API manager (https://github.com/wso2/product-apim)  and obtaining the corresponding application key,  from the /devportal of the API manager or associated key manager (https://www.keycloak.org/).
 The token is passed in the yaml file for the CHESS node core API deployment.

 The  UUDEX server is deployed using the yaml file: